SnapDrop/snapdrop/README.md

 ### Testing PWA related features
 PWAs require that the app is served under a correctly set up and trusted TLS endpoint.

 The nginx container creates a CA certificate and a website certificate for you.
-To correctly set the common name of the certificate, you need to change the FQDN environment variable in `fqdn.env` to the fully qualified domain name of your workstation.
+To correctly set the common name of the certificate, you need to change the FQDN environment variable in `docker/fqdn.env` to the fully qualified domain name of your workstation.

 If you want to test PWA features, you need to trust the CA of the certificate for your local deployment.
 For your convenience, you can download the crt file from `http://<Your FQDN>:8080/ca.crt`.
 Install that certificate to the trust store of your operating system.
 - On Windows, make sure to install it to the `Trusted Root Certification Authorities` store.